p3ter-dev/MyPgs/full stack web/frontend/README.md

 # description
-the front-end part of this web was built by React.
+The front-end part of this web was built by React.